-Through a variety of processes of conversion, thermal energy, solid, liquid or gaseous fuels and other products converted with the help of biomass.
-In the United States, electricity-generation is proved with 10 GW of installed capacity by the help of bio-power technologies.
-Improvement of future efficiency which includes co-firing of biomass in existing coal-fired boilers and combined-cycle systems, modular systems, the introduction of high-efficiency fuel-cell systems. gasification and Biomass thermochemical technologies are consists of some technologies which is as follows: Direct combustion, Gasification, Liquefaction, Pyrolysis, and Digestion (Sriram and Shahidehpour, 2005; Li, Luo, and Lu, 2017).
+Through a variety of processes of conversion, thermal energy, liquid, solid or gaseous fuels and other products converted with the help of biomass.
+In the United States, electricity-generation is proved with 10 GW of mounted capacity by the help of biopower technologies.
+Improvement of future efficiency which includes co-firing of biomass in existing combined-cycle systems, coal-fired boilers, modular systems, the introduction of high-efficiency gasification and fuel-cell systems.
+Biomass thermochemical technologies are consists of some technologies which is as follows: Direct combustion, Gasification, Liquefaction, Pyrolysis, and Digestion (Sriram and Shahidehpour, 2005; Li, Luo, and Lu, 2017).